AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 ---
 # CJA User Guide for Adobe Analytics users

->[!NOTE]
->
->This page is under construction.

 Your company is starting to employ Customer Journey Analytics.
 As a user who is familiar with Adobe Analytics, you already have a great head start.
-In working with Customer Journey Analytics, you will notice some big differences and some similarities.
+In working with Customer Journey Analytics, you will notice some similarities and some big differences.
 This page aims to explain those things that haven't changed, as well as some of the major differences.
 We will also tell you how you can get more information on new concepts, and further steps to make YOUR customer journey easier and more successful.

+Several features in CJA have been renamed and re-architected, when compared to traditional Adobe Analytics, to align with industry standards.
+Some updated terminology includes segments, virtual report suites, classifications, customer attributes, and container names.
+Familiar concepts like eVars and props no longer exist, along with the limitations they imposed.

 ## What hasn't changed